koopa31/Svetlana_documentation/docs/source/installation.rst

 	conda install pip
 	pip install Napari

-Then, Svetlana can be installed either directly from Napari's plugin manager, or doing:
+Then, Svetlana can be installed either directly from Napari's plugin manager, or typing:

 .. code-block:: console